How to build the perfect Garden Shed

 Step one is to mark your site.
 You may choose to lay out your shed on some foundations – this could be a full concrete slab, or a few concrete tiles.
 Alternatively, your shed may be suitable to free stand on the ground, or you could add a timber floor kit.

 Building the frame is straightforward – and is best done with a helper.
 Begin by identifying each piece of the frame, and lay out the frame on the ground.
-Build each wall of the frame according to the supplied dimensions, assembling with screws.
-Attach the cladding to the frame.
+Build each wall of the frame according to the supplied dimensions then attach the cladding to the frame.

 With your helper, you will want to erect two sides of the frame at once.
 While your helper holds them in place, screw them together.
-Proceed to erect the rest of the walls, then the roof frame.
+Proceed to erect the rest of the walls, then the roof.

 3. Fit the roof cladding and flooring (if using)